PacoReinaCampo/OpenNN/lifecycle/tex/chapters/chapter8.md

-# Software Process Assurance Records
+# SOFTWARE PROCESS ASSURANCE RECORDS

 Software Process Assurance Records are critical documents that provide evidence that the processes used in the development, testing, and maintenance of software comply with established standards, requirements, and best practices.
 These records ensure that the software development process is consistently applied and meets the necessary quality and regulatory standards.

-## Purpose of Software Process Assurance Records
+## PURPOSE OF SOFTWARE PROCESS ASSURANCE RECORDS

 **Description**: The primary purpose of software process assurance records is to verify that all processes involved in software development are planned, executed, monitored, and documented according to the specified standards and guidelines.